 If the reason for leave is foreseeable the employee shall: and is: For Birth/Adoption/Foster Care give the agency not less than a 30-day notice, in writing.
 If the date of the birth or adoption requires leave to begin in less than 30 days, the employee shall provide such notice as is practicable, which means within one or two business days of when the need for leave becomes known to the employee.
 For Planned Medical Treatment (1) make a reasonable effort to schedule the treatment so as not to disrupt unduly the operations and (2) give not less than a 30-day notice.
 If the date of the treatment requires leave to begin in less than 30 days, the employee shall provide such notice as is practicable.
-Due to Active Duty of Family provide such notice as is reasonable and Member practicable.
+Due to Active Duty of Family See FML-Qualifying Exigency policy.
+Member